Cassandra Query Language (CQL) Explained

 -

-Adding Columns: Use altering to accommodate new data requirements without disrupting existing data.
+Adding Columns: Adapting to new data requirements.

 -